asmith60/node-hapi-typescript-template/README.md

 ### [handler](src/handler)

 A handler is where the API request first lands when it hits the application.
 In this architecture handlers take the place of controllers.
 Ideally a handler only includes "application" logic.
 "Business" logic is the provenance of the service.
-The handler also serves as the "break" between the framework and our underlying code.
+The handler also serves as the "break" between the framework and the underlying code.

 ### [hook](src/hook)

 Hooks are a framework feature of [Hapi](https://hapijs.com/).
-They allow us to intercept the request/response during its lifecycle and perform logic/modifications.
+They allow us to intercept the request/repsonse during its lifecycle and perform logic/modifications.
 In the context of this template they are used exclusively for logging.
 You can read more about them [here](https://hapijs.com/api#request-lifecycle)

 ### [lib](src/lib)